joshuaeckroth/cse230-website/lecture/vectors.markdown

 vector<double> vals;
 {% endhighlight %}

-It's not possible to have a vector full of doubles *and* ints, for example ("heterogeneous" containers are not possible).
+It's not possible to have a vector full of doubles *and* ints, for example ("heterogeneous" containers are not possible in C++).

 You can put elements in your vector with several methods.
 Most common is `push_back`:

 {% highlight cpp %}
 vector<double> vals;